MiraculousNightingale/mono_management/README.md

 At it's core it is basically an API reader which processes user's transaction data in a useful way and presents it in a form of text, graphs and user configured notifications.

+Developed with the use of GetX state management library.

 ## Demo Screenshots
 ### Auth and card selection, per-card statements
 <details>